TonyRipa/PlaceValue/README.md

 Laurent Polynomial
 -------------------
 <i>laurent.js</i> is a datatype for representing Laurent polynomials; an application of the PlaceValue datatype.
 Laurent polynomials are like regular polynomials except that their powers can be negative.
-For example 1/x = x^-1 is a Laurent polynomial, not the normal kind of polynomial.
+For example, 1/x = x^-1 is a Laurent polynomial, not the normal kind of polynomial.
 Whereas Polynomial.js inherited (by composition) from WholePlaceValue, Laurent.js inherits from PlaceValue.
 This is because WholePlaceValue represents places to the left of the decimal point (radix point) which are positive (or zero) powers, which is good for representing polynomials of positive (or zero) power.
 Laurent on the other hand, needs negative powers which PlaceValue represents as digits to the right of the radix point.
 Laurent polynomials are reduced to user interfaces for PlaceValue.

 PlaceValue2
 -------------------